tp7/tp7.github.io/source/contents/articles/javascript-video-filtering/index.md

 Video processing is moving to runtime - with powerful PCs we have today, it's entirely possible and in fact easy to apply some (fairly complex) filtering on playback, thus avoiding the need for the time-consuming encoding stage [with ancient and overcomplicated tools][1] *plus* getting the ability to modify the video in the exact way the end user wants to see it.

 While we have this area covered quite well on desktop with tools like [ffdshow raw video filter][2] and [madVR][3], we don't have anything like this in the browser.
-You either have to enjoy the full ugliness of some YouTube videos or use external apps such as [MPC-BE][4] to rip the video, which is far from being convenient.
+You either have to enjoy the full ugliness of some YouTube videos or use external apps such as [MPC-BE][4] to rip them, which is far from being convenient.
 It would be nice to avoid all the hassle, press a button and enjoy the filtered video right where it's supposed to be.

 ### The problem